newrelic/helm-charts/charts/postgresql-otel/README.md

 ```

 The receiver probes for the function's availability per database and
-re-checks every `explainFunctionCacheTtl` (default `5m`, matching the
+re-checks periodically (the receiver's own default caching behavior;
+this chart doesn't expose a value to override it), falling back to
-receiver), falling back to inline `EXPLAIN` when it isn't there — so
+inline `EXPLAIN` when it isn't there — so leaving
-leaving `enableExplainPermissions: false` is safe and simply means write
+`enableExplainPermissions: false` is safe and simply means write and
-and locking statements don't get query plans.
+locking statements don't get query plans.

 ### Credential handling in the setup Job